Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 Similarity / Uniqueness

 We know that it is bad for SEO to have blog posts that are too closely related.
 This leads to SEO cannibalisation, which robs you of your rankings.
+So this part of the conversions audit is really for a SEO site audit more than for our conversion rate optimization strategy.

 Make a note out of 100 to denote whether this post is unique or whether it is very similar to other posts on your blog (1 = similar / 100 = unique)